DETAILED ACTION

 in response to receipt of an input to play an instance of a game, determine a first outcome, based at least in part on an output of a random number generator (RNG), that includes a first plurality of symbols to display in the play area; -certain method of organizing human activity;

-determine whether a first subset of symbols of the first plurality of symbols displayed in the play area correspond to the one or more first predefined patterns defined within the play area; -certain method of organizing human activity and/or mental process;
+determine that a first subset of symbols of the first plurality of symbols displayed in the play area correspond to a predefined winning bingo pattern of the one or more predefined winning bingo patterns by comparing the first plurality of symbols against the one or more predefined winning bingo patterns; -certain method of organizing human activity and/or mental process;

-in response to determining that the first subset of symbols correspond to the one or more first predefined patterns defined within the play area, control the display device to hold at least the first subset of symbols in place within the play area; and
+in response to determining that the first subset of symbols correspond to the one or more first predefined winning bingo patterns defined within the play area:

-determine a second outcome, based at least in part on an output of the RNG, that includes a second plurality of symbols to display in the play area within the matrix of symbol positions that do not correspond to the one or more first predefined patterns. -certain method of organizing human activity and/or mental process
+determine a second outcome, based at least in part on an output of the RNG, that includes a second plurality of symbols to display in the play area within the matrix of symbol positions that do not correspond to the one or more first predefined winning bingo patterns. -certain method of organizing human activity and/or mental process

-The limitations, as underlined above, are found to recite a certain method of organizing human activity because they are found to be directed to steps and/or instructions for managing a symbol game.
+The limitations, as underlined above, are found to recite a certain method of organizing human activity because they are found to be directed to steps and/or instructions for managing a symbol bingo game.
 Moreover, certain limitations are found to be directed to mental processes because they recite an observation, judgment, evaluation, and/or opinion that is capable of being performed in the human mind.
 For at least these reasons, the claims, as exemplified by independent Claim 1 are found to recite a grouping of abstract ideas under Step 2A-prong 1.

 This judicial exception is not integrated into a practical application because the additional limitations such as: “a display device;” “at least one memory device; and at least one processor configured to execute programmed instructions stored in the at least one memory device, which when executed, cause the at least one processor to:” “control the display device to display a matrix of symbol positions included on a plurality of independent reels, wherein the matrix of symbol positions define a play area, and wherein the plurality of independent reels have different distributions of credit symbols;” “based at least in part on an output of a random number generator (RNG)” “control the display device to” and “based at least in part on an output of the RNG,” are found to amount to at least one of mere instructions to invoke a computer as a tool to implement the abstract idea, insignificant extra solution activity including pre and post solution activity, and/or provide a technological environment in which to perform the abstract idea (see MPEP 2106.05(f)-(h)).
 For at least these reasons, the additional limitations are not found to integrate the claim into a practical application under Step 2A-prong 2.